What is Child Inclusive Practice?

 Children's responses to separation and divorce vary according to their age, stage of development and feelings of belonging, security and resilience.
 Changes that may be evident in children following a divorce or separation include:

-For information on how separation affects children of different ages and how parents can help - please visit Family Relationships Online: Children and Separation.
+For information on how separation affects children of different ages and how parents can help - please read Children And Separation Booklet published by familyrelationships.gov.au.